Is Poplar Wood Strong? (With Surprising Reasons!)

 As you can see there is a clear difference between them.
 In terms of strength and durability, oak wood is way better than poplar.

-The good side of poplar is its straight grain with zero knots.
-It easily bends and flexible than oak wood that makes it a better choice for making shelves, frames, and walkways.
+The good side of Poplar is its straight grain with zero knots.
+It easily bends and flexible than oak wood which makes it a better choice for making shelves, frames, and walkways.

 Did I cover all you wanted to know about: Is Poplar Wood Strong?